-Mandatory due diligence coupled with civil liability would lead to excessive litigation and the judicialization of the relationship with stakeholders:
+A mandatory due diligence coupled with civil liability would lead to excessive litigation and the judicialization of the relationship with stakeholders:

 - The vagueness and by essence extremely broad scope of a mandatory due diligence would be the source of numerous, lengthy and costly judicial proceedings.
-In particular, expertise would be required to determine whether damage occurring along the supply chain was actually caused by the lack of due diligence of the parent company of the company placing the order.
+In particular, expertise would be required to determine whether a damage occurring along the supply chain was actually caused by the lack of due diligence of the parent company or the company placing the order.
 Such year-long proceedings rarely change the situation of local populations. - The risk of reputational damage and of sanctions by the market attached to soft law is more effective than hard law and lengthy procedures.
 It has proven a real incentive for progress and changes.
 The OECD National Contact Points ensure compliance with the OECD Guiding Principles for multinational enterprises by addressing complaints against companies operating from the 45 countries adhering to the Guiding Principles.
 They examine "specific instances" within best timeframes (often within a year) and may monitor the follow-up of its recommendations which ensures real changes in behaviour (and not only financial sanctions).
-Contact Points are not sufficiently known by all stakeholders and should be promoted. - Mandatory due diligence would create a climate of distrust and defensive behaviours: on the one hand, EU parent companies or companies placing orders, who have to fear to be held liable for any positive commitment with regard to their supply chain, will become very cautious and stick to the baseline rules rather than engage trustfully in useful dialogue and cooperation; on the other hand, stakeholders will be encouraged to seize the court in order to punish EU companies, who are already applying high environmental and human rights standards, rather than pushing the other parts of supply chains to adopt a more responsible business conduct.

-Mandatory due diligence would not only affect the large companies covered by its scope, but would immediately trigger a massive and widespread administrative and financial burden at all stages of the supply chain, the burden of which would paralyse in the first place the weakest companies in the supply chain, namely SMEs and VSEs.
+Contact Points are not sufficiently known by all stakeholders and should be promoted. - Mandatory due diligence would create a climate of distrust and defensive behaviours: on the one hand, EU parent companies or companies placing orders, who have to fear to be held liable for any positive commitment with regard to their supply chain, will become very cautious and stick to the baseline rules; on the other hand, stakeholders will be encouraged to seize the court in order to punish EU companies, who are already applying high environmental and human rights standards, rather than pushing the other parts of supply chains to adopt a more responsible business conduct. - Mandatory due diligence would not only affect the large companies covered by its scope but would immediately trigger a massive and widespread administrative and financial burden at all stages of the supply chain, the burden of which would paralyze in the first place the weakest companies in the supply chain, namely SMEs and VSEs.

 2.2.
-COMPETITIVE DISTORTIONS FOR EUROPEAN COMPANIES AND DISINCENTIVIZATION OF THIRD COUNTRIES TO IMPROVE HUMAN RIGHTS AND SOCIAL STANDARDS
+COMPETITIVE DISTORTIONS FOR EUROPEAN COMPANIES